-BRUSSELS, Belgium, October 15, 2007 – Thalidomide (also known under the label “Contergan”) was introduced as a sedative in Europe and Canada in the late 1950s, and was widely used to treat insomnia and nausea during pregnancy.
-More than 10,000 children worldwide whose mothers had unwittingly taken a drug marketed for morning sickness suffered dramatic disabling birth defects.
+BRUSSELS, Belgium, October 3, 2007 – Thalidomide was introduced as a sedative in Europe and Canada in the late 1950s, and was widely used to treat insomnia and nausea during pregnancy.
+About 10,000 children worldwide whose mothers had unwittingly taken a drug marketed for morning sickness suffered dramatic disabling birth defects.
 These severe effects of its use led to the withdrawal of thalidomide in 1961.

 Alongside with its effectiveness in battling myeloma, thalidomide has serious side effects such as neuropathy (numbness in hands, feet, and lower legs), constipation, thrombosis, rash, and fatigue.
 Therefore, more advanced analogs with fewer side effects are being developed.
 But this takes time, and thalidomide will remain an important therapy option for myeloma patients for quite some time.
 The European Myeloma Platform (EMP) has been active in the past, to make thalidomide legally available to all myeloma patients in Europe, and will continue to advocate for access to this drug while emphasizing the importance of appropriate and acceptable safety precautions.
 The bad history of thalidomide should not be minimized, but it should not be a reason either to halt its use, if overwhelming scientific evidence now demonstrates that the drug can be used safely and effectively for treating multiple myeloma and other cancers.

 This news content may be integrated into any legitimate news gathering and publishing effort.
 Linking is permitted.